What You Need to Know About Preventing Diabetes

 Getting Started Begins with Lifestyle

-“Type 2 diabetes is often considered a ‘lifestyle’ disease because how we choose to live can play an important role in our risk for developing the disease,” Wood explains.
-“We don’t know what causes diabetes, but there are certain risk factors for the disease.
-Some of these risk factors can be altered and others can’t.”
+How an individual chooses to live can play an important role in developing the disease.
+While we don’t know what causes diabetes, there are certain risk factors for the disease.
+Some of these risk factors can be altered and others can’t.

 Risk factors you can’t change include: